thumbnail image

 The design decisions

-Synthesis over retrieval — the agent generates answers, it doesn't return documents.
-This was the core design principle and everything else followed from it.
+Synthesis over retrieval: the agent generates answers, it doesn't just return documents.
+This was the core design principle and everything else flowed from it.

-Citation over assertion — every response identifies which studies informed the answer.
+Citation over assertion: every response identifies which studies informed the answer.
 This wasn't just about accuracy — it was about trust.
 An enterprise knowledge tool that makes claims without sources isn't useful, it's dangerous.
-Users needed to be able to verify, drill deeper, and build on what the agent returned.

-Transparency over confidence — this agent was built to surface insights from the research corpus, not to simulate one.
-When the corpus provides sufficient grounding, responses draw exclusively from it, with studies cited.
-When coverage is thin, the agent supplements with general knowledge — powered by Claude, Anthropic's underlying model — and discloses that distinction explicitly.
-Users always know whether they're reading from the research or from outside it.
-In a knowledge context, the provenance of an answer matters as much as the answer itself.
+Transparency over confidence: the agent was built to surface insights from the research corpus, not to simulate one.
+When coverage is thin, the agent supplements with general knowledge, powered by Claude, and discloses that distinction explicitly.

-Conversation over query — the agent employs the Flipped Interaction Pattern, opening by asking about the user's underlying goal rather than waiting passively for input.
-Understanding the decision someone is trying to make produces more targeted and useful responses than answering the literal question in isolation.
-This mirrors how a skilled researcher actually operates — diagnosis before prescription.
+Conversation over query: the agent employs the Flipped Interaction Pattern, opening by asking about the user's underlying goal.
+Understanding the decision someone is trying to make produces more targeted and useful responses.

 The platform

-The agent was built and deployed in Relevance AI — a no-code platform purpose-built for document-grounded agents.
+The agent was built and deployed in Relevance AI: a no-code platform purpose-built for enterprise AI agents.
 This choice was deliberate.
-Enterprise AI adoption fails most often not because the technology doesn't work, but because the solutions built require engineering resources to maintain, iterate, and scale.
-A tool that a business user can own, adjust, and build on without technical support is fundamentally more sustainable than a bespoke engineering project.
+A tool that business users can own, adjust, and build on.
+No engineering required.

-Relevance AI was chosen because it mirrors the deployment reality of enterprise AI — accessible, configurable, and built for the people closest to the problem to operate independently.
+Relevance AI mirrors the deployment reality of enterprise AI: accessible, configurable, and built to empower the people closest to the problem.

 © 2026 4humans.
 All rights reserved.